Cleveland rocker and radio star Michael Stanley dead at 72

 The Cleveland legend released his first album while still in college and formed the Michael Stanley Band in 1974.
 After a brief period of national popularity in the early ’80s, sales fell off and the band broke up in 1987.
 Stanley, also a songwriter, continued to record and tour, and remained beloved in his hometown as a radio and television personality, performer and recording artist.

 “He was so emblematic of that raging heart that doesn’t care that it’s gonna lose — it’s still gonna leave everything on the field.
 And when he wrote those songs, those kids in a city where the river caught on fire and the lake died, they felt like their lives mattered,” music critic and author Holly Gleason told Cleveland.com.
-“If you were a kid coming of age in Cleveland in the ‘70s or the ’80s, he was our hand on the brass ring.
+“If you were a kid coming of age in Cleveland in the ‘70s or the ’80s, he was our hand on the brass ring.”

 A private funeral for Stanley was planned.